foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/README.md

 ## What's new?

-**Disclaimer:** Release 3.2 is fairly substantial so I am bound to have missed some changes.
-Not everything is documented.
-Installing the guide from scratch is HIGHLY recommended!
+**Disclaimer:** Release 3.2 is fairly substantial so I am bound to have missed some changes and not everything is fully documented.
+Installing the guide from scratch is required.

 - Added many new screenshots and replaced outdated ones.
 - Many instructions were similarly added or updated.